Subscribe to our mailing list

 It was still early.
 Along the Strand Road pariah dogs were yawning and crates from the vegetable night market were still being loaded onto trucks.
 Tall, spry and of Gurkha-heritage, Vijay was buoyant and energetic, and rattled-off a commentary of what we could see through the coach window as the city shook itself awake.

 We had all visited Mandalay before but it is the foolish expatriate who believes they know everything; much healthier to assume you know nothing.
 This is what we did, and as we motored down 84th Street Vijay surprised us by informing that this had once been called “Hoover Street”, named after Herbert Hoover who arrived in Mandalay as a partner in an international mining company in the early 1900s.
+(Hoover is one of five US presidents to have visited Myanmar, and the only one to have lived here).
 Living with his young family in Maymyo, Hoover declared that the Burmese were “the only truly happy and cheerful race in Asia.”
 During his time in Myanmar, Hoover made millions from silver mines near the Chinese border before returning to the States to be elected President in 1929.

 The Sanctuary Ananda’s tour would normally take guests to tourist honeypots such as the Mahamuni Pagoda, Shwenandaw and the Kuthodaw “World’s Largest Book.”
 These were all shut due to the pandemic so instead Vijay took us to walk around the exterior of Kuthodaw before visiting a gold-leaf workshop and the wood-carving quarter.
 Here we admired not only ornate statues of Lord Buddha, Burmese kings and the wily alchemist Zawgyi, but also unlikely figures such as the Egyptian gods Ra, Shu and Horus.
 These incongruous carvings had been furiously varnished and they were so tall they even towered over Vijay who, in answer to our puzzlement, wrinkled his nose, looked up at Ra’s crooked beak and said that some hotels like them.